How Much Does it Cost to Outfit a Lacrosse Goalie?

 Used is obviously going to be cheaper but perhaps won’t last as long.
 Depends on the condition of the used item.
 Used gear will already be broken in but perhaps not to your liking.

-One drawback of buying used gear is that you typically have to pay for shipping.
+One drawback of buying used gear online is that you typically have to pay for shipping.
 And shipping an awkward item like a full lacrosse goalie stick is not always cheap.
 So be sure to check the shipping charges.

 New gear will last longer and also typically comes with a warranty so if you break it within the first X days of use the company will replace it for free.
 Good luck trying that with something you bought off of eBay.